manifolded/gnurled_network/README.md

     [ ] Review new cost_func argument to insure it is used comprehensively [x] Replace existing cost functions with cost_m
     [ ] Should I have put the example index first on things like input_values?
+    [ ] The weights are changing.
+Why not the cost?